 The Burden of the Writer

-I believe I have single-handedly written a library worthy of the famed Alexandria — if not in quality (who am I kidding right?), at least, in volume.
-I happen to be very productive.
+I believe I have single-handedly written a library worthy of the famed Alexandria—if not in quality (who am I kidding right?), at least, in volume.
+I happen to be quite prolific.

-The thing is, I do not write for fame or accolades.
+The thing is, I write neither for fame nor accolades.
 Until recently, I did not even write for an audience.
 Apparently, I was content being both the author and the consumer of my novels.